-Yes, there are a few Vintage Burn side effects that are the result of the chosen ingredients.
+Yes, there are a few side effects that come from the Vintage Burn fat burner.
+It is the result of the chosen ingredients.

-Even though it’s lactose and gluten free, there have been quite a few reports of users suffering from nausea with regular use.
+Even though it’s lactose and gluten-free, there have been quite a few reports of users suffering from side effects, like nausea with regular use.

-Finally, while most supplements are not FDA-approved as such, I generally recommend using ones that are made in approved facilities, which is not the case with this one.
+Finally, while most supplements are not FDA-approved as such, I generally recommend using products that are made in approved facilities, which is not the case with this one.